 They sound alike but there’s a difference between food self-sufficiency and food security.
 A 2019 Global Food Security Index by The Economist Group ranks countries based on three core factors: affordability, availability, and quality and safety.
 But when you factor in resilience, which measures how well a food supply can weather disasters and climate change, the first-place country, Singapore, drops 11 places in the rankings because of its import dependency and susceptibility to rising seas – which should sound familiar to

 Albie Miles, a professor of sustainable community food systems at UH West O‘ahu, argues that we are not currently feeding ourselves by either measure: security or resilience.
 The USDA estimates 8% of Hawai‘i’s population is food insecure, though the Hawai‘i Department of Health puts the percentage much higher: 16.7% for the general population and 35.7% for Native Hawaiians, which equates to about 237,000 people who don’t have access to healthy food.
-In cases of disruption, the state estimates it has only enough food to feed the population for five to
+In cases of disruption, the state estimates it has only enough food to feed the population for five to seven days.

 “If we face a similar hurricane to the one that hit Puerto Rico (in 2017), the outcomes would likely be similar,” Miles says.
 “I think we have been lulled into a certain kind of complacency.”
 Research from the climate science community shows that as climate change advances, storms will become more frequent and more severe.
 “You see how all these things can add up to the inability of Hawai‘i to feed itself adequately.”

 In 2016, when Gov. David Ige announced the goal to double the state’s food production by 2020, the last statewide agricultural land use baseline study was in 1980.
 In other words, nobody knew what we were doubling.
 But Ige says “Anecdotally, in talking to farmers, we see that production is significantly higher in a lot of different things.”